This post may contain affiliate links. Please read my disclosure policy.

-Better than any restaurant spinach dip (I promise!), this simple appetizer has just 7 ingredients and takes less than 45 minutes from start to finish!
+Better than any restaurant spinach artichoke dip (I promise!), this simple appetizer has just 7 ingredients and takes less than 45 minutes from start to finish!
 And there’s NO MAYO!

-How do I make spinach and artichoke dip?
+How to make spinach and artichoke dip:

 Transfer to a baking dish.
 Cover with remaining mozzarella cheese.

 Bake until golden brown and bubbly.
 Garnish with fresh chopped parsley and serve with sliced French baguette and crispy crackers on a small wooden serving board.

 Can I use frozen spinach in this artichoke dip?